Complete Home Moving Guide

 - Find New Professionals.
 Do your research.
 Find a new doctor, a new dentist, a new therapist, a new chiropractor, etc. Find whatever it is that you need to stay healthy and happy.
 Why do this so far in advance?
 Many practices aren’t always taking new clients, so you may have to get on a list to get the one you truly want.
 Look into how to transfer any prescriptions to your new location.

 - Obtain Packing Supplies.
-If you haven’t booked us for our packing services, you need to start packing soon.
+If you haven’t booked packers and unpackers for packing services, you need to start packing soon.
 When packing on your own, make sure to order your boxes and packing materials from us.
 We will counsel you with our home moving planning expertise on exactly what you need so you’re not left hanging a few boxes short.
 We can also let you know about specialty packing items that might work well for any special needs you have.

 Four Weeks Before Moving

 - Start Packing.
 Some love packing and some dread it.
 If you’re the latter, then you may want to use our professional packing services.
 Otherwise, it’s time to get to packing!
 At this stage, you should only be packing a few boxes a day.
 Start with the things you use least, like books and seasonal items.
 List everything that is in the box on the outside with a permanent marker.

 - Measure Current Furniture and Order New Furniture.
 Measure your current furniture, and write down the measurements.
 Compare it with measurements from your new home.
 This will give you an idea of what, if anything, you will need to buy to furnish your new place.
 That way, you can order the furniture and have it delivered shortly after you move.
 Taking this step early ensures you won’t be without a bed or a couch for a few weeks.